Bootstrapping Quantum Extremal Surfaces I: The Area Operator: Details of area calculations

 All of these integrals are straightforward to compute, except for those involving the hypergeometric function ${}_{2}{F}_{1}$.
 The $\theta^{2}$ and $\theta^{4}$ terms do not require any such integrals.
 For the $\theta^{4h}$ type terms, one can compute the integral involving the hypergeometric function using the following series of manipulations:

 where $z \equiv e^{2x}$, $u \equiv \frac{z}{1+z}$, and $k=0,\ldots,3$.
 In the first line, we used the Pfaff transformation and in the third line, we used 7.512.5 in \cite{GradRyz}.

-The calculation of the $\theta^{8h}$ term appearing in \eqref{eq:area_shapedeform_explicit} turns out to be formidable due to integrals of hypergeometric functions squared.
-We provide here a partial result for terms that do not involve such integrals.
+The calculation of the $\theta^{8h}$ term appearing in \eqref{eq:area_shapedeform_explicit} turns out to be formidable due to complicated integrals hypergeometric functions, as well as hypergeometric functions squared.
 We split the calculation into two integrals:

 where